 For starters, an important idea to understand with this album is “sankofa.”
 This is a word from Akan, a language in Ghana.
 The word means to “go back and take.”
 In terms of this album, it means to dig back into your past, take what was taken from you and claim it for yourself.
 These attributes are now yours to sculpt your character into who you want to be.

 Janet Jackson’s “The Velvet Rope” explains her struggle with the “VIP” concept and many of her inner demons.
 For one, we can’t forget that Janet is a member of the heralded Jackson dynasty.
 This comes with both negative and positive attributes.
 Secondly, Janet didn’t ever feel she quite fit into this luxurious lifestyle.
 Sure she was a popular performer and singer, but she still hadn’t felt she had found her place.
 Her constant issues with her body image could have largely spurred this insecurity.
-That’s hard to believe for one of the women that are considered one of the most beautiful in entertainment.
+That’s hard to believe for a woman considered to be one of the most beautiful in entertainment.

 That’s where the metaphor of the velvet rope comes from.
 For each red carpet, there is a velvet rope you must cross to get into the VIP section.
-Qe all have a velvet rope that keeps others from discovering who we are.
+We all have a velvet rope that keeps others from discovering who we are.
 Every one of us has a “VIP” section in our lives.

 The opening song “Velvet Rope” invites listeners into Janet’s personal masterpiece.
 She then goes into the song “You.”
 This is one of my personal favorites.
 This song chastises one who pretends to be someone else at the expense of others.
 A message that Janet not necessarily was sending to listeners but maybe one she needed to send to herself.

 What Janet then does is pure musical genius.
 She took an old hook from a classic folk song by the legendary Joni Mitchell and mixes it with a modern R&B rhythm, while also mixing in rap.
 “Got ‘Til It’s Gone” is a classic.